kylielanglois/16S_genera_potential_function_inventory/README.md

 # Please reference this repository if using the 16S function inventory

-* 16S_genera_function_inventory_word.txt is a Mac word document with EndNote bibliography word document last updated: July 25, 2018, 349 genera, 202 references
+* 16S_genera_function_inventory_word.txt is a Mac word document with EndNote bibliography word document last updated: January 8, 2019, 759 genera, 212 EndNote citations
-* ## This document is out of date, will be updated soon (01/08/19)
+* ## This document is most up-to-date document

 * 16S_genera_function_inventory_R.txt is a tab-delimited file of the inventory
 * 010819 is the most current file